 - 1. A student applying for admission will complete the enclosed application from this handbook and will submit the completed application to the School of Education Office near the completion of 60 semester hours.
 ALSDE Code 290-3-3-.04(3)(a)2.(iii) - 2.
-The Teacher Education Council may approve, defer, or reject the student's application for admission to the Teacher Education Program.
-An applicant will be notified in writing whether his or her application for admission to a specific teacher education program has been accepted.
+A subcommittee of the Teacher Education Council may approve, defer, or reject the student's application for admission to the Teacher Education Program.
+An applicant will be notified in writing whether his/her application for admission to a specific teacher education program has been accepted.
 ALSDE Code 290-3-3-.04(3)(b)3.

-Students who fail to meet the admission criteria upon initial application may
+Students who fail to meet the admission criteria upon initial application may examinations, or work on professional skills in an effort to meet admission standards.